darauble/ParadoxEvoMQTT/README.md

 This daemon is made with the purpose for interaction with the Home Assistant and complies with it's defaul MQTT Alarm Panel interface.

 # Version history
+## v0.7
+The syscall reading abuse was fixed.
+Instead of banging `read` with one byte added an intermediate buffer to read as much bytes as are possible at any given time and parse it.

+Also added "arming" state, i.e. when Exit Delay is triggered by Arm command.
+However, in "Stay Arm" mode the first event is actually "Arm" event, so it is not updated to "Arming", in "Stay Arm" the status goes right away to "arm_home".

 ## v0.6
 Added MQTT username/password options and a flag if to retain all the messages sent by the daemon.
 Retain can be helpful when Home Assistant (or other "house mind") is restarted.
 If messages are not retained, Home Assistant would not know the immediate state of the panel and set it to "unknown".